Skip to Content

 Nut and Seed Milks

-While this group doesn’t contain the harmful plant estrogens, it can still be problematic in terms of creating inflammation as almonds are also high in Omega-6s and low in Omega-3s.
+While this group doesn’t contain the harmful plant estrogens, it can still be problematic in terms of creating inflammation as almonds are also high in omega-6s and low in omega-3s.
 Additionally, there is a growing awareness about the amount of water required to grow almonds, which in large scale can contribute to drought conditions globally.
 (6)

 Oat Milk

-Oat milk is environmentally more friendly compared to almonds, but still grain-based and thus still with anti-nutrient properties from phytates (7), thereby contributing to inflammation and leaky gut.
+Oat milk is environmentally more friendly compared to almonds, but still grain-based and thus still with antinutrient properties from phytates, (7) thereby contributing to inflammation and leaky gut.
 Less than wheat, undoubtedly, but not without potential harm.

 Coconut Milk

-This is by far the best plant-based milk and my personal favorite as well.
-When sourced properly; coconut milk is probably the healthiest plant-based milk.
-You can make your own if you happen to live in a tropical area; simply blend fresh coconut water right out of the coconut with fresh coconut meat from the same nut/seed /fruit (coconut is actually all of the above!
-(8).
-Plus, coconut has anti-inflammatory properties as well as vitamin E, vitamin K, and essential fatty acids.
-If you’re not in Hawaii, a good option is to buy a fair trade coconut butter, place the glass jar in a pan of simmering water until it melts, then mix with filtered water in your blender to create the desired thickness for whatever you’re preparing.
+You can make your own if you’re able to source coconut where you live: simply blend fresh coconut water right out of the coconut with fresh coconut meat from the same nut/seed /fruit (coconut is actually all of the above!).
+(8) If you’re not able to buy fresh coconut, a good option is to buy fair-trade coconut butter, place the glass jar in a pan of simmering water until it melts, then mix with filtered water in your blender to create the desired thickness for whatever you’re preparing.

-Worried about how you’re getting calcium without drinking milk?
-Fear not as all you need to do is get your greens in.
+Worried about how you’re getting calcium without drinking dairy milk?
+Fear not, as all you need to do is get your greens in.
 A cup of collard greens has 357 mg of calcium versus 306 mg of calcium in dairy milk, per the Harvard School of Public Health.
 And that’s without any of the acid-forming, bone-leeching properties!

 Once again, everything we need is available to us if we go straight to the source: in-season, local, plants in abundance (mostly veggies), paired with ample natural fats and a touch of mindfully sourced protein.
 It’s.
 Just.
 Food.